 We will explore these themes by examining the criminal justice process in some detail, focusing on how the system is structured and responds to crime.
 This requires an understanding of the core elements of the criminal justice system: police, courts, and corrections.
 This course will exam major milestones in the development and evolution of the criminal justice system in America.
 Each of the lectures will focus on specific components of the criminal justice system, its make-up, roles, responsibility and relationship with other social components and institutions.
 The goal is to provide students with a greater understanding of the criminal justice system, its agencies, actors, applications and limitations.
+Students should also approach these topics with a healthy and objective view towards criminal justice reform.

 This course will be using MyCJLab by Pearson Education Products Inc., MyCJLab will provide student with full series of educational resources.
 Student will be required to register with the full access card purchased with your "e-text" textbook.
-You will find all the necessary registration information in a form called Pearson's MyLab & Mastering Student Registration Instructions.
-This information can be found on the course GMU Blackboard site under the "Syllabus" section, handed out on the first day of class and sent via your GMU e-mail to ensure you receive the information in a timely and convenient manor.
-All Student will be required to register by Friday, September 3, at 11:59 pm.
+You will find all the necessary registration information in a form called Pearson's MyCJLab & Mastering Student Registration Instructions.
+This information can be found on the course GMU Blackboard site under the "Syllabus" section, handed out on the first day of class and sent via your GMU e-mail to ensure you receive the information in a timely manner.
+All Student will be required to register on MyCJLab by Friday, February 3, at 11:59 pm.